How to Clean a Smelly Dishwasher

 If a spray arm becomes clogged with food, the dishwasher’s ability to clean your dishes diminishes greatly.
 The debris also leads to a smelly dishwasher.

-- Remove the upper and lower spray arms.
+- Remove the lower spray arms from the dishwasher.

-- Hold one spray arm over the kitchen sink, and remove stray food particles using a cotton swab.
+- Hold one spray arm over the kitchen sink and remove food particles using a cotton swab.
+Take special care to swab the spray nozzle holes.

-- Run hot water through the spray arm to make sure all the holes are clear.
+- Run hot water through the spray arm to ensure all the holes are clear.

 Over time, grime can accumulate on the interior walls of the appliance.
 A quick wipe-down can do wonders for removing that foul dishwasher odor.